National Baptist Convention, USA: Same-sex marriage

 "The National Baptist Convention USA Inc. does not have an 'official' position on any issues with regards to homosexuality."
 The National Baptist Convention released an official position statement in 2012 that defines marriage as the exclusive union of a man and a woman.
 A subsequent position statement in 2014 prohibited the convention's military chaplains from officiating same-sex marriages or civil unions stating that they "are not to participate in any activity that implies or condones same sex marriage or same sex union."
 In 2006 the organization stated that a majority of their member churches would hold that homosexuality is not a legitimate expression of God's will and would be opposed to ordaining active homosexuals or lesbians for any type of ministry in their church.
 Nevertheless, given the denomination's diversity, some pastors and congregations affiliated with the National Baptist Convention announced their support for same-sex marriage.
 "The National Baptist Convention, USA, Incorporated does not dictate to its constituent churches what position to take on issues because we believe in the autonomy of the local church."

 Abortion

 Likewise, the National Baptist Convention allows its congregations to decide whether they support or oppose abortion.

-Convention affiliates
+Schools

 The National Baptist Convention is one of the predominantly and historically African American Christian denominations in the United States with at least four colleges and universities affiliated with it solely.
 Among them, American Baptist College—located in Nashville, Tennessee—has been the primarily promoted higher education system.
 Additionally, Morehouse College has been affiliated with the convention alongside Shaw University and Selma University.
 The American Baptist Churches USA-affiliated institutions of Virginia Union University, Florida Memorial University, and Virginia University of Lynchburg have also affiliated with the convention.